wboulton/CS180Team/README.md

 # Welcome to the our social media app (tentatively named "SocialMediaApp")

+This was our final project for Problem Solving And Object-Oriented Programming (CS 18000) at Purdue University.
+Contributers to this project were

 This readme gives a brief introduction to all of the classes and functions of our app so far.
 For more detailed documentation visit the Docs folder: [Documentation](Docs/).

 # How to run